dojj/dojj.github.io/about.md

         <a href="/about" class="about" >About</a>
     </div>
 </header> -->
 My name is Aiden but you can call me JJ.
 I'm a Seattle based learning experience designer.
-Currently with Swedish/Providence as a part of the L&amp;D team.
+Currently with Providence as a part of the L&amp;D team.
 Before that, I helped to narrow the information gap as a content developer for ExamWorks.